 - skin problems, such as rashes or sores

 Treatment may also cause side effects, though this can depend on the specific medication.

 People with UC may experience uncomfortable, inconvenient, and sometimes distressing stool symptoms.
 These can greatly affect a person’s quality of life.

-However, there is a range of treatments that can help those with UC to experience fewer and less severe symptoms.
+However, treatment can help those with UC experience fewer and less severe symptoms.

-A person should discuss the options with their doctor to establish the most effective treatment plan.
+It is recommended that a person discuss the options with a doctor to establish the most effective treatment plan.